python/mypy/docs/source/config_file.rst

     Shows traceback on fatal error.

 ``custom_typing_module`` (string)
-    Specifies a custom module to use as a substitute for the ``typing`` module.
+    Specifies a custom module to use as a substitute for the :py:mod:`typing` module.

 ``custom_typeshed_dir`` (string)
     Specifies an alternative directory to look for stubs instead of the